Looking to capture incredible fog photos? I can help.

 But capturing stunning fog photography isn’t always easy.
 Fog can be unpredictable, it can cause focusing and sharpness issues, and it generally appears during camera-shake-promoting low-light conditions.
 To create the best fog photos – the kind that you’ll often find hanging on gallery walls – you need a well-planned approach.
 You should set out during the right conditions, use the optimal gear, choose the perfect settings, and more.

 Fortunately, as a veteran fog photographer, I’ve developed plenty of strategies to ensure that you can capture consistently great shots in the fog.
-And in this article, I share my seven best tips – so if you’re ready to start creating ethereal, mysterious images, then let’s dive right in, starting with:
+And in this article, I share my 13 best tips – so if you’re ready to start creating ethereal, mysterious images, then let’s dive right in, starting with:

 1. Predict the fog before it happens